1/89

 the change in the total output produced from a given level of inputs over time, expressed as a percentage figure.

-- a business relies on the level of productivity from its operations system in order to provide goods and services to its customers in an efficient manner. a high level of productivity indicates that a business is capable of producing a high amount of outputs from a minimal number of resources used as inputs.
+A business relies on the level of productivity to provide goods and services to customers in an efficient manner.
+A high level of productivity indicates that a business is capable of producing a high amount of outputs from a minimal number of resources used as inputs.

-- high rates of productivity growth indicate that a business has become more efficient over time, as it is able to better utilise its resources in the production process.
-A positive rate of productivity growth occurs when the business' productivity growth occurs when the business' productivity increases from one year to the next
+A high rate of productivity growth indicates that a business has become efficient over time, as it can better utilise its resources in its production process.

-- in comparison, a negative rate of productivity occurs when productivity decreases, and more inputs are needed to produce the same number of outputs.
+A negative/low rate of productivity growth indicates that more inputs are needed to produce the same number of outputs; thus, a business is not efficient.

 rate of productivity growth = new productivity - old productivity / old productivity x 100